List of political parties in the Republic of Ireland: Labour Party

 The Labour Party is a social democratic party, founded in 1912 as part of the trade union movement, with which it maintains organisational links.
 For most of the history of the state, it was the third largest party, though it is currently in fifth position in parliamentary strength.

 It has been in government in the periods 1948–1951, 1954–1957, 1973–1977, 1981–1982, 1982–1987, 1993–1994, 1994–1997, and 2011–2016.
 On each occasion, it was in coalition with Fine Gael, with the exception 1993 to 1994, when it was in coalition with Fianna Fáil.
 The Labour Party merged with the smaller Democratic Left party in 1999.
 It is a member of the Party of European Socialists, and is led by Ivana Bacik.

-The Labour Party has 11 TDs, two senators, one MEP and 56 councillors.
+The Labour Party has TDs, senators, MEP and 56 councillors.

 Social Democrats

 The Social Democrats were founded in July 2015 by three independent TDs Catherine Murphy, Róisín Shortall, and Stephen Donnelly (who left the party for Fianna Fáil in 2017).
 It is led by Holly Cairns.
-The Social Democrats have 11 TDs, one senator and 33 councillors.
+The Social Democrats have TDs, senator and 31 councillors.

 People Before Profit–Solidarity

 People Before Profit–Solidarity is an electoral alliance between the left-wing People Before Profit (PBP) and Solidarity parties.
 While the alliance was formed for electoral purposes in October 2015, the member parties continue to organise separately.

-As of May 2025, People Before Profit-Solidarity had three TDs and a number of local councillors.
+People Before Profit–Solidarity have TDs and 12 councillors.

 Independent Ireland

 Independent Ireland was registered in November 2023 and was founded by two TDs, Michael Collins and Richard O'Donoghue, both members of the Rural Independents Dáil grouping.
-It has four TDs, one MEP and 24 councillors.
+It has TDs, MEP and 27 councillors.

 Aontú

 Aontú is an all-Ireland republican party with a left-wing economic stance and a conservative social position.
 It was founded in 2019 by Peadar Tóibín who left Sinn Féin because of its support for the Health (Regulation of Termination of Pregnancy) Act 2018.
-It has two TDs, one senator and eight councillors in the Republic of Ireland.
+It has TDs, senator and ten councillors in the Republic of Ireland.

-Human Dignity Alliance

-The Human Dignity Alliance (HDA) was founded by Senator Rónán Mullen in June 2018.
-HDA has one senator.
+Green Party